 Not long after their marriage, Victoria became pregnant with what would be the first of their seven daughters.
 In 1882, in what was viewed as a peculiar decision by many at the time, the family opted to buy land on the outskirts of the city and build a home.
 Through a series of savvy business deals, they eventually acquired up to 100 acres, with their property stretching from Thomas Square all the way to the sea, encompassing what much of present day Kaka‘ako.

 It was there, amid the sprawling groves of coconut trees, that the family built their home, Old Plantation, a stately Southern-inspired house that was entirely self-sufficient.
 Complete with pasture for their horses, their own wells, fish ponds, vegetable gardens and taro fields, Old Plantation was truly a sight to be seen.

 When CP Ward suddenly passed away at 53 years old, Victoria was left with an expansive business operation to run and seven daughters to raise.
-While many were left wondering if Victoria would be up the task, she quickly rose to the occasion.
+While many were left wondering if Victoria would be up to the task, she quickly rose to the occasion.
 Where there was a sliver of opportunity to monetize an existing operation at Old Plantation, she found it.
-Coconuts, fish, and taro were sold to locale vendors and merchants and new business deals were made to solidify the family's land acquisitions.
+Coconuts, fish, and taro were sold to locale vendors and merchants and new business deals were made to solidify the family’s land acquisitions.
 The Ward ohana was in very good hands with Victoria at the helm.

 Throughout her life, Victoria held a close and friendly relationship with Queen Lili’uokalani.
 When the monarchy was overthrown in the 1890s, Victoria was enraged and remained an ardent supporter of the queen.
 Her disapproval of the overthrow was so severe that, at one point during the provisional government, she was reported to have forbidden the speaking of English in her presence.